speedo234/zatec-spring-boot/README.md

 7. Remember to add the context path to the application url while testing or simply rename the war file to ROOT so that you do not need to add a context path to the application url while accessing the end points.

+8. Finally, remember to access the application using the Tomcat port and no longer the port in the application.properties file.
+The Tomcat port can be configured in the server.xml file.